SumuduLansakara/JustBash/README.md

 ```

 # What is JustBash?
 *JustBash* is a simple framework for implementing bash scripts.
-It provides convenient functionalities for logging, display formatting, input validation etc...
+It provides convenient functionalities for logging, display formatting, input validation, etc.

 Any regular bash script can be implemented as a *JustBash* script.

 # System Requirements
 *JustBash* can be used on any Linux environment.
 It only depends on standard GNU utilities available in any standard Linux distribution.

-# How can I use it ?
+# How to Use JustBash
-1. Clone the repository
+1. Clone the repository.
-2. Implement your script and put it inside *JustBash* scripts directory
+2. Implement your script and place it inside the *JustBash* scripts directory.
-3. Call your script via *JustBash*
+3. Call your script via *JustBash*.

 ## Demo
 Execute `demo.sh` in the repository root directory for a quick demonstration of JustBash capabilities.
 This sequentially invokes all the demo scripts available in the scripts directory.

-# Usage syntax
+# Usage Syntax

-Invoke *JustBash* with `-h` flag to display usage syntax.
+Invoke *JustBash* with the `-h` flag to display usage syntax.

 ```
 $ ./jb.sh -h